martingarciafry/GCC_model/Tools/README.md

 SHAP feature importance's

 This tool applies SHAP values (SHapley Additive exPlanations) to determine the importance of a single feature to the overall predicitive capacity of a model.
 The GCC model takes advanatage of the localized precision of SHAP values to determine which features expedite the highest predictive capacity of land use classes.
-As our research targets land use growth in the periphery of urban areas, we aim to evaluate land change interactions prompted by post-disaster resettlement sites.

 Access to data input's